 This goal of this new program is to improve the timeliness and accuracy of cancer diagnosis in ambulatory care.
 The program is designed for primary care and ambulatory practices, including gynecology practices and urgent care clinics, that offer both in-person and video-based telemedicine services, or "hybrid" care.
 Traditionally, the diagnostic process occurred primarily in the context of in-person visits.
 With increased use of telemedicine, some portion of the diagnostic process may be occurring via telemedicine, generating an impetus to expand and adapt practices and processes for the telemedicine context.
 Using evidence-based approaches, this program will help practices improve the diagnostic process in this hybrid setting.
-In particular we will focus on improving the processes leading to a diagnosis of breast, colorectal, and lung cancer.
+In particular we will focus on improving the processes leading to a diagnosis of cancer.

 A cancer diagnosis is a complex, multistep process, and preventable delays are common, sometimes leading to patient harm.
-Though we are focusing on these three cancer diagnoses, the tools and strategies offered in this program apply to the diagnostic process more broadly as well.
+Though we are focusing on cancer diagnosis, the tools and strategies offered in this program apply to the diagnostic process more broadly.